Private sector in NYC must vax up: mayor

 The Bayside Village BID and the Woodhaven BID were not immediately available for comment.
 The Long Island City Partnership, another business improvement district, declined to comment.

-As of Monday, there are eight cases of the omicron variant throughout the state — seven in the city and one case in Suffolk County, according to state Health Commissioner Mary Bassett.
+As of Monday, there were eight cases of the Omicron variant throughout the state — seven in the city and one case in Suffolk County, according to state Health Commissioner Mary Bassett.

 “The Omicron variant is here, and as anticipated we are seeing the beginning of community spread,” said Bassett.

-The virus has also spread to at least 17 states across the country, according to the CDC on Dec.
+The mutation has spread to at least 17 states across the country, according to the CDC on Dec.
 6.

+De Blasio also announced that taking effect Dec.
+14, children as young as 5 will be required to get at least an initial vaccine dose to participate in “high-risk” extracurricular activities like sports, band, orchestra and dance.

+“We have to be more relentless than the virus,” said city Health Commissioner Dr. David Chokshi.

 “We don’t know even whether they’re in the same household or the same neighborhood,” Hochul said about the two Queens people during the Dec.
 2 press conference.